ma921/BASQ/README.md

 # BASQ_torch

-The minimal implementation of BASQ with PyTorch and GPyTorch.
+The minimal implementation of BASQ with PyTorch.

 ## Prerequisite
 - PyTorch